godotengine/godot-website/collections/_article/progress-report-state-of-particles.md

 - `velocity_limit`: a curve defining a hard limit for the particles' velocity following their lifetime.
 - `scale_over_velocity`: a curve that allows to scale particles on a given axis.

-On top of that an optional separation between alpha over lifetime and emission over lifetime was added.
+On top of that, an optional separation between alpha over lifetime and emission over lifetime was added.
 Note that emission over lifetime just multiplies the `COLOR` value of the particle by a given value.
 This needs to be properly read in the display shader.

 You can also check out [GH-79527](https://github.com/godotengine/godot/pull/79527), which covers the bulk of these changes.